bugtrip/practice_c/Readme.md

 Create a user-defined type (structure) in which one of the fields stores an array of type double.
 Implement functionality to populate this structure and display its values to the console with a precision of two decimal places.
 __________________________________________________________

-4. Array Processing and Output Management
+4. Structure processing and output management

 Write a program that processes two arrays: one of type `char` (maximum size 2048) and another of type `int` (maximum size 256).
 The data should be stored in a structure called `description` (you need to decide how to store the arrays within `description`).